CiscoSecurity/tg-00-integration-workflows/docs/source/tg/query.rst

 Requirements
 ------------
-There are two minimum required features for an integration with Threat Grid:
+There are two minimum required features for an integration to query Threat Grid:

 1. Ability to enter an API key
 2. Ability to change the URI to allow for appliance operability